gofaniyi/favorite-things/README.md

 - Database Setup & Entity Relationship
 The following tables were designed to manage the concept of these solution.

-1. Companies
+1. Categories
-2. Users
+2. Favorites
-3. RiskTypes
+3. Audit logs
-4. Attribute
-5. Risks

 The relationship between these tables is explained in the entity relation diagram below

 * Entity Relationship Diagram